-This article is a major update to my previous review of Rocket Languages (updated for the new 2017 edition).
+This article is a major update to my previous review of Rocket Languages (updated for the 2023 edition).

 I’ve had to adjust some of the harsh criticisms below I made in my earlier review of their courses because the new edition has fixed or removed most of the major flaws I pointed out earlier (I’ve also included a video below).